hummingbot/hummingbot/documentation/docs/strategies/advanced-market-making/external-price-source.md

 Run `config price_type` command to change the price reference to `last_price`, `last_own_trade_price`, `best_bid`, and `best_ask`.
 The parameter `take_if_crossed` is optional as this only allows users to take existing orders from the order book if there is an existing match.

-<Callout
-  type="note"
+!!! note
-  body="Currently, the external price source cannot be the same as the maker exchange (i.e. if the bot is trading on Binance, the `price_source_exchange` cannot be Binance)."
+    Currently, the external price source cannot be the same as the maker exchange (i.e. if the bot is trading on Binance, the `price_source_exchange` cannot be Binance)
-/>

 ## Price Source: Custom API